mviereck/x11docker/README.md

 #Hardware accelerated OpenGL rendering
 Software accelerated OpenGL is available in all provided X servers.
- The image should contain an OpenGL implementation to profit from it.
+ The image needs an OpenGL implementation to profit from it.
 The easiest way to achieve this is to install package \"mesa-utils\" in your image.

-Note: hardware acceleration still is experimental / beta.
-Other than stated below, connection to the new X server is done sharing its unix socket.

- To use the benefits of hardware accelerated 3D graphics, you need to have a graphics card driver matching the one on your host to be installed in your docker image.
- As for general, a package from xserver-xorg-video-* and maybe linux-firmware-nonfree may be useful, depending on your host hardware.
- If you have a proprietary driver on your host, most probably you need this in your image, too.

- To achieve hardware acceleration, x11docker provides host devices found in /dev/dri/ to the image.
-This may be considered to be a security leak.

- As for now, only core X server provides hardware accelerated 3D / OpenGL rendering.

- To check if hardware acceleration is enabled, you can run \"glxinfo | grep renderer\".
- The OpenGL renderer string should contain your graphics card adapter name.
- If the renderer string contains \"llvmpipe\", only software rendering is enabled.
- As a performance check, you can run glxgears in a maximized window.
+ Usage of host GPU / hardware acceleration is experimental/beta.
+You may encounter some bugs.
+For example, Xfce desktop will run fine using software rendering, but will have broken window decorations with hardware rendering.
+ Another issue is GPU acceleration does not work over tcp from within docker, so as a fallback sharing unix socket is used instead.

 #Dependencies
 Depending on choosed options, x11docker needs some packages to be installed.